Marie Osmond Announces The Osmond Brothers Will Perform Together For The Last Time For Her 60th Birthday

-Marie Osmond turns 60 years old on Oct.
-13, and her brothers are giving her the greatest gift ever.
+Marie Osmond turns 60-years-old on October 13, and her brothers are giving her the greatest gift ever.
 The Vegas star has revealed that in honor of her birthday, the four original Osmond brothers will perform together live for the last time ever, and they’ll do it on The Talk.

 Marie, who replaced Sara Gilbert on The Talk this season, made the announcement on the CBS talk show this week.

-The Donny and Marie star told co-hosts Sharon Osbourne, Carrie Ann Inaba, Eve, and Sheryl Underwood that she owes her career to the four original Osmond brothers—Alan, Merrill, Wayne, and Jay—who started out on the Andy Williams Show in the 1960s.
+The Donny and Marie star told co-hosts Sharon Osbourne, Carrie Ann Inaba, Eve, and Sheryl Underwood that she owes her career to the four original Osmond brothers — Alan, Merrill, Wayne, and Jay — who started out on the Andy Williams Show in the 1960s.
 The Osmond Brothers quartet appeared regularly on the NBC variety show from 1962 to 1969 before younger brothers Donny and Jimmy joined the group.
 By the early 1970s, the Osmonds hit teen idol status with hits like “One Bad Apple” and “Yo-Yo.”

-While Marie added that she had her first big hit, “Paper Roses,” at age 12 before headlining the Donny and Marie show with her brother in the 1970s, she said it all goes back to the four original Osmond brothers.
+While Marie added that she had her first big hit, “Paper Roses,” at age 12 before headlining the Donny & Marie show with her brother in the 1970s, she said it all goes back to the four original Osmond brothers.

 “If you really go back to the beginning, none of us would be here without the four original Osmond brothers….
 And I have a birthday coming up … I asked them if they would come to The Talk, and the four original brothers will perform for the last time ever, for my birthday.
 Over 60 years in the business and this will be the very last time they will all perform.”